Core Concepts

 • Delete the org

-Regular members can read everything in the org and create their own resources (agents, pages, data) but can't change org-level config.
+Regular members can read every org-wide canvas and create their own resources (agents, pages, data) but can't change org-level config.

 Invitations live in their own table; see Members and roles.